nasd4q/while-preparing-for-ocp/remember those/APIs.md

     * StandardCopyOption.REPLACE_EXISTING overrides this behaviour (works also with "move()" method !)
     * When source is symbolic link : move() moves the symbolic link itself, while copy() copies the target of symbolic link
     * With directories : copy() creates an empty directory at target location. move() : complicated - in certain cases it will succeed
+* "Remember that java.io.IOException is a superclass of all exceptions under java.nio.file package."
+(Enthuware)

 #### JDBC